mnastorg/MAMBA_PROJECT/README.md

 ## Codes organization

-For now, there are only two __main__ functions we can work with :
+There are three __main__ functions you can work with :

 1. **main_pre_processing**
 2. **main_geometry_reduction**
+3. **main_mapping**

-These two functions call "utilities" functions which are located in the folders :
+These functions call "utilities" functions which are located in the folders :

 1. **tools** contains functions to :
   * Manage files like reading / writing different kinds of files (**Files_Management.py**)